benjymous/annotations/sandman/sandman.08.md

 - Timothy Tan aka TiTan <_> -M2001- <_> 083285@bud.cc.swin.edu.au
 - "Kai'Ckul" <oshinsky@webspan.net> wrote about Washington Square Park.
 - Ralf Hildebrandt added many more details.
-- Richard Munn added the note about Overture, and the possibility of the baby's mother being British.
+- Richard Munn corrected Death about pigeons, added the note about Overture, and the possibility of the baby's mother being British.